LenyPython/To_Code/README.md

-Just a repository with few basic exercises done by me to lear to program.
+Just a repository with few basic exercises done by me to learn to program.